 Tropical Storm Richard

-show considerable dry air to the west of Richard, and this dry air may cause some trouble for the storm over the next few days.
-The waters beneath Richard are very warm, 29°C.Figure 1.
+show considerable dry air to the west of Richard, and this dry air is still causing some trouble for the storm.
+The next hurricane hunter aircraft is due in the storm near 8pm EDT tonight.Figure 1.

 A tropical wave (Invest 90L)